About Horsetail Reed & Landscaping Uses

-Horsetail reed, also known as Puzzlegrass, is a perennial plant, that is growing in popularity.
-It provides an oriental look to pools and courtyards and is especially popular as a form of low hedging.
+Horsetail reed, also known as Puzzlegrass or Equisetum, is a perennial plant, that is growing in popularity.
+It is popular for giving an oriental look to pools and courtyards and is especially popular as a form of low hedging.
 It looks like bamboo, though it only grows to about four feet tall.
 It most commonly used to provide a low hedge or as a statement piece in the garden.
 This article will examine how to cultivate and care for the horsetail reed.

 When they see this plant, many people feel that it would look great in their garden, but what’s the best way to grow horsetail reed.
 The best place to buy horsetail reeds from is your local nursery, although once you have an established horsetail reed, pieces of the root can be transplanted to grow new plants.

 Keep Your Soil Watered

 These plants can grow in a wide variety of soils, although rich topsoil can help them establish.
 Because they can tolerate a range of soils, you probably won’t need to fertilize the soil.
 The most important requirement when growing horsetail reed is making sure that the soil is watered well.
 These plants prefer moist, boggy soils so make sure to be regularly checking the soil is damp enough.

 Give The Plants Enough Sunlight